hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

 * `region` - (Required) This is the AWS region.
 It must be provided, but it can also be sourced from the `AWS_DEFAULT_REGION` environment variables.

+In addition to the above parameters, the `AWS_SECURITY_TOKEN` environmental variable can be set to set an MFA token.